Rakk510/Me-Version-2/_portfolio/portfolio-2.md

 ---
 title: "Oh No!
-A Monster! : Rediscovering Yourself"
+A Monster!
+A Solo-Storytelling One Page RPG"
 excerpt: "An interactive solo storytelling and journaling game about reclaiming your identity when you seem to have suddenly misplaced it."
 collection: portfolio
 ---